pnojai/jhcleanproj/Codebook.md

 ### Review of documentation and data
 The data and its documentation were provided as a link in the project assignment to a zip archive.
 I downloaded and unzipped the archive into the project Data directory.

-The file README.txt describes the experiment, Human Activity Recognition Using Smartphones, and it describes the contents of the dataset.
+The dataset includes the file, README.txt.
+This is a distinct file from the document, README.md, located in the working directory of the project repository.
+The dataset file, README.txt, describes the experiment, Human Activity Recognition Using Smartphones, and it describes the contents of the dataset.
 The experimental data was divided by the researchers into a training set and a test set.
 The layout of the files is the same in each set, so I examined the test set which is smaller.

 The language of the README.txt document required clarification.
 It documented the contents of each "record," which include accelerometer measurments from the smartphone, a 561-feature vector of variables in the time and frequency domains, etc. In strict data terms, the word "record" is misleading.
 Rather, there are multiple files whose records relate by sequence of observation.
 A better understanding is to interpret the word "record" as "recording," that is to say that for each recording of a test subject's experimental actions, the measurements are written to several related files.